 6. Purchase Agreement.
 Once a purchase has been successfully negotiated, the agreement will be sent to the Board for consideration and approval.
 The Board will consider approval of the purchase agreement as a regular Board agenda item.
-Any party wishing to speak to the Board with respect to the purchase agreement will be provided an opportunity to do so as part of the public comment on Board consent and administrative agenda items.
+Any party may address the Board with respect to the purchase agreement during the public comment on Board consent and administrative agenda items.
 The date the item will appear on the Board agenda will be available on the County Lands website.